Freeport-McMoRan Won't Strike Out

 Honey, I got a huge raise

-While the lion's share of the Grasberg crew is bearing down on its first week of work stoppage in the latest iteration of its 60-day off-again, on-again strikes, perhaps 1,500 workers have returned to the facility to conduct maintenance activities and to turn out a smidgen of the giant mine's normal production.
+While the lion's share of the Grasberg crew is bearing down on the first week of work stoppage in the latest iteration of its 60-day off-again, on-again strikes, perhaps 1,500 workers have returned to the facility to conduct maintenance activities and to turn out a smidgen of the giant mine's normal production.
 Nevertheless, according to a union official, "We are maintaining our position and continue with the strike as planned."

-According to an estimate by the Indonesian government, Grasberg's strikes may chop production by about 230,000 tons of ore, worth about $19 million, per day.
-Obviously given its tax implications, the government is facilitating talks between the company subsidiary, PT Freeport Indonesia, and the disenchanted workers.
+According to an estimate by the Indonesian government, Grasberg's strikes may chop production by about 230,000 tons of ore, worth about $19 million per day.
+Obviously, given its tax implications, the government is facilitating talks between the company subsidiary, PT Freeport Indonesia, and the disenchanted workers.